arun96/sketching/README.md

 - `-nt/--num-threads <Integer>`: The number of threads to use during read classification.
 By default, it is 4.
 - `-rlns/--read-lines`: The number of lines in the read fasta/fastq file that are dedicated to a single read.
 By default, it is 2 (read name + the read itself), but this could be 4 in some cases.

+Clustering-based Approach:
+- `-ct/--cluster`: Use this flag to enable the clustering approach, where the generated screens will be clustered and arranged into a tree.
+By default, this is false, and regular classification will occur.
+- `-css/--cluster-sketch-size`: Used to specify the size of the sketches used to cluster the genomes.
+By default is set to 100, but can be set to any value as long as clustering is enabled.

 ### Syntax Examples

 #### Example 1: MinHash-based Screen with corresponding read sets (of reads with average length 10k, error rate 1%)